mworion/MountWizzard4/doc/using/modeling/model_build.rst

     :align: center
     :scale: 71%

-In the model build tab on the left, that actual model spec from the mount computer is shown.
+In the "model build and program" tab, that actual model spec from the mount computer is shown.
 If you are in an early stage of your setup, you might use some of the hints given to refine and tune your mechanical setup before building your final model for imaging.